Configure Orgs for Functions

 sfdx force:org:create -s -f config/project-scratch-def.json -a MyScratchOrgAlias -v MyFcnsDevHubAlias

-After creating your scratch org, if you need to access your scratch org (to add data records for testing, for example) use the
+To access your scratch org (to add data records for testing, for example), use the

-sfdx force:org:open CLI command to log in to your scratch org in a browser window.
+sfdx force:org:open CLI command, which logs in to your scratch org in a browser window.

-Note that scratch orgs by default expire after 7 days, and the Salesforce Functions does not currently automatically remove compute environments for expired orgs, so you'll need to manually delete compute environments for those orgs.
+By default, scratch orgs expire after 7 days.
+Salesforce Functions doesn't remove compute environments for expired orgs, so you must manually delete compute environments for expired scratch orgs.

 Develop Functions Using Sandbox Orgs